Special measures during autumn 2020

 British Library accounts for electronic ILL items

-If you are placing a request for a journal article, this will usually be delivered to you electronically from the British Library.
+If you are placing a request for a journal article, this will sometimes be delivered to you electronically from the British Library.
 In this instance you need to set up an account with the British Library.
 This is a straightforward process and should not take long.
 Please use your University of Bradford email address to set up your account, otherwise the electronic transfer of the document will not work.
-You only need to do this once, then you will be able to login to access any future documents supplied to you
+You only need to do this once, then you will be able to login to access any future documents supplied to you.

 The Inter-Library Loans service is heavily subsidised by the University of Bradford Library.
 To use this service a small contribution of £2.00 towards the cost is charged.
 This fee must be paid within 5 working days of submitting an online request or at the time you hand in a paper request.

 Note: Staff and postgraduate research students may wish to pay for ILL request fees from bench fees or departmental funds.
 It is essential that your account is credited in advance of any request being made.
 Please send (or ask your supervisor to send) the following information to firstname.lastname@example.org

 Please ensure that you use the cost centre to be used for payment in your ILL request.